 The Community of Faith conference will hold its third and final session in Inverness on 23 April, after the first two sessions sold out.

 Anyone interested in ministry with children and young people who wants to explore new and exciting ways to engage with young people is invited to attend.
 The theme for the 2016 conference is 'For churches with few or no children'.
-Sign up now to ensure your place at the final session in Inverness on Saturday 23rd April

 The Community of Faith conference is just one of the ways the Mission and Discipleship Council is working to connect, resource and inspire you.
 The council's publications are flying off the shelf as congregations use them to guide their work.

 Learn 'Eldership' now in its second printing has now sold more than 7700 copies, while 'How will our Children Have Faith?' has sold more than 1100 copies.
 And for those working at the other end of the age spectrum 'Mission and Older People' provides valuable guidance.

 Rev Colin Sinclair, Convener of theMission and Discipleship Council said,

 "The breadth of our mission is vast, but as convener I am very encouraged to see how our events and publications are bringing together people of faith who are exploring ways to reach out to people of all ages in our community.

 "Through events such as theCommunity of Faith conferences and through publications such as "How will our Children have Faith?" the council is responding to the challenge of equipping congregations to work with families and children.

 "At the same time we are helping resource the Kirk to support and minister to older peoplein Scotland with our useful study guide, "Mission and Older People".